When it comes to barbecue, there is nothing like the succulent and tender meat of a good brisket.

 The truth is that brisket is a tough meat, and that is what makes it perfect for a slow and low approach to cooking.

-How To Pick Your Brisket
+1. How To Pick Your Brisket

-Briskets can come in different sizes, from small trimmed 5 lbs cuts to a full-sized packer cut, where the fat hasn’t been trimmed and the flat and point are still attached.
+Briskets can come in different sizes, from smaller trimmed 5 lbs cuts to a full-sized packer cut, where the fat hasn’t been trimmed and the flat and point are still attached.
 If you are using frozen brisket ensure read on the guidelines on how to defrost meat safely.

+You may have heard the terms point and flat thrown around.
 The point is the fattier part of the brisket, and the flat is the leaner part, you want to find a piece of meat with a thicker flat, so both sides can cook at the same time.

 Make sure you season your brisket. (the recipe below is awesome) This dry rub is perfect if you want a flavorful outer crust.
 It will also complement the smoky flavor of brisket.

-If you don’t trim enough fat at the top, you won’t get much of that smokey flavor, and end up with a fatty taste instead.
+If you don’t trim enough fat at the top, you won’t get much of that smokey flavor, and will end up with a fatty taste instead.
 If you trim too much, the beef won’t absorb moisture and will wind up dry.